 Then, set your goal for your Microsoft ads campaign.
 Your goal could be, for example, conversions to your website, a dynamic search ad, or selling products from your catalog.
 The setup wizard walks you through the different options available.

 Next, simply follow the onscreen instructions to complete your Microsoft Ads campaign.
 Once you hit “Save,” your ad will go live.

 Before you finish setting up your Microsoft ads, you can go ahead and set customized parameters to maximize your chances of reaching the right audience.
 For example, you could choose which times you want to show your ad or which age groups you want to see your ad.

 Setting up custom parameters ensures you’re getting the most from your Microsoft Ads.

 5. Track Your Results

-It’s all well and good setting up a Bing Ads campaign, but you also need to ensure it’s bringing you the desired results!
+It’s all well and good setting up a Microsoft Ads campaign, but you also need to ensure it’s bringing you the desired results!
 To assess the effectiveness of your campaign, you need to track two metrics: conversion rate and CPC.

 Checking your conversion rate tells you how many people are taking the desired action through your ads, and assessing your CPC shows if you’re overspending on your ad budget.

 How do you track these metrics?
 Well, let’s start with conversion rates.
 You can easily track conversions by simply clicking on the “Campaigns” tab and checking out the number in the “Conv.” column.